|Lat/Lon:||39.38580°N / 106.0146°W|

-The peaks can also be access from Boreas Pass to the east.
+The peaks can also be accessed from Boreas Pass to the east.
 The approaches from this side have less mileage, but more vertical gain.
 Boreas Pass is dirt, but usually accessible by any vehicle when dry.
-The pass is at 11,482' and is located 9 1/2 miles south east of Breckenridge.
+The pass is at 11,482' and is located 9 1/2 miles southeast of Breckenridge.
 To get here follow the Boreas Pass Road (initially paved) west from the traffic light just south of Breckenridge.
 Boreas Pass is named after the Greek God of the North Wind and once was home to the highest Post Office in the US.
-More information about the history of the pass can be found on the page for Boreas Mountain
+More information about the history of the pass can be found on the page for Boreas Mountain.

 This is the standard way to climb Hoosier Ridge, Red Peak (A) and Red Mountain (C) together.
 Starting at Hoosier Pass cross the road and head east through the trees on an old road.
 This is also an access point for the Bemrose Ski Circus.
 As you break treeline you will see a long gentle slope rising ahead of you.
 Climb this for 1300' to PT 12814 to gain the ridge proper.
 The view may be daunting, as you see the sea of false summits that stretches out before you.
 Continue climbing for 2 1/2 miles to the true summit.
 From here continue out and back to Red Peak (A) or Red Mountain (C), each peak is .7 miles each way from Hoosier Ridge.

 Note: If you decide to only climb Hoosier Ridge, the RT mileage is about 8 1/2 miles with 2500' of elevation gain.

 "Hoosier Daddy": Class 2, 7 1/2 miles one way, appx 3060' elevation gain (one way)